 At what age should my child begin?

-The best time for a child to begin attending a Montessori school is before the age of four and a half.
+The best time for a child to begin attending a Montessori school is around three years of age.
 The learning that takes place in a Montessori classroom is a cumulative experience, one year building on the skills learned in the previous one.
-Before the age of four and a half children go through stages as they develop called “sensitive periods” in which they are able to learn a new skill almost effortlessly.
+Young children go through stages as they develop called “sensitive periods” in which they are able to learn a new skill almost effortlessly.
 The acquisition of language is an example of this.
 The sensitivity is transitory, however, and once gone, never returns.
 From that point on in a child’s development, he must learn because he is motivated to do so.
 Therefore, priority is given on our waiting list to children who are younger than four and a half years of age.

 What about Raintree’s waiting list?